 Do you have a pool of specialists available, or is somebody on call?
 How do I connect with a specialist using Cinapis?

 We have two models.
 The first one and the predominant one is we support existing relationships.
 We provide just the software in the middle that connects primary care clinicians to specialists.
 They will have a hospital where they send their patients and where health organizations have access to Cinapsis.

 It’s deployed everywhere across the healthcare system.
 So, there is an existing relationship between clinicians in the local hospital and the people who refer to them.
 That’s the predominant model supporting existing clinicians with existing staff.

-The other model that we have where we work with organizations has organizations who have their staff working remotely.
+The other model we have where we work with organizations has organizations with their staff working remotely.
 We don’t employ staff ourselves.
 We are super focused on the software – getting the platform right and working with partners.
 There are many partners whose core job is to recruit and validate staff.
 We work with them, and we say to them our job is to make you look good.
 When people use Cinapsis to access your advice, it’s a great experience, and we’re working with many partners like that.